Understanding Hormonal Acne Triggers and Treatments

 Why Does Hormonal Acne Happen?

-When there is an over-abundance of androgens (especially in woman), they bind to sebaceous glands and signal for them to produce more sebum.
+Increased Androgens: Androgens are a type of steroid hormone that stimulate production in whatever they are attached to.
+When there is an overabundance of androgens (especially in women), they bind to sebaceous glands and signal them to produce more sebum.
+Excess sebum mixes with dead skin cells and clogs pores.

 Inflammation: Hormonal changes can increase inflammation in the skin, making acne lesions red, painful, and swollen.

-An increase in shedding might seem beneficial, but coupled with the increase in oil our skin cells become more sticky and become built up within the pores and follicles.
+Skin Cell Turnover: Hormones can affect how quickly and efficiently skin cells shed.
+An increase in shedding might seem beneficial, but coupled with the increase in oil, our skin cells become more sticky and build up within the pores and follicles.

 Combining all these factors creates the characteristic pimples, nodules, and cysts we associate with hormonal acne.